jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 | The Wailing Doom (Great Axe)      | Melee | Melee     |  +2  | -3 | 3 | -

 #### > SPECIAL RULES:
+- **Point-blank shooting**
 - **Daemonic:** This unit has a 5+ invulnerable save.
 - **Molten Body:** This unit receives a +1 bonus to all saving throws against attacks with a Damage characteristic of 1.
 In addition, roll a D6 whenever the it would suffer a wound.
 On a 5+, that wound is ignored.
-- **Khaine Awakened:** Friendly ASURYANI units within 12" of the Avatar of Khaine are Fearless, and you can re-roll their Charge rolls.
+- **Khaine Awakened:** Friendly ASURYANI units within 12" of the Avatar of Khaine (including the Avatar itself) are Fearless, and you can re-roll their Charge rolls.

 #### > OPTIONS:
 (none)